 - students each year

 - students since inception

-The CDC reaches high school and middle school students from throughout the city of Chicago, from all kinds of city schools (neighborhood, magnet, selective and charter), from all racial, ethnic and socio-economic groups, and from across the academic spectrum, including those who start school as high performers and those who start with academic challenges.
-For all these students, our debate program advances their skills and college readiness - and transforms their lives.
+The CDC reaches high school and middle school students from throughout the city of Chicago, from all kinds of schools, from all racial, ethnic and socio-economic backgrounds, and from across the academic spectrum — including those who start school as high performers and those who start with academic challenges.
+For all these students, our debate program advances their skills and college readiness — and transforms their lives.